Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 1.1 What is hip dysplasia?

-Hip dysplasia is a malformation of the hip joint that can lead to pain and limited mobility.
+Hip dysplasia is a malformation of the hip joint that can lead to pain and restricted mobility.
 This condition is common in medium to large dog breeds, including the Airedale Terrier.

 1.2 Symptoms